← Back to 後漢書

 祿[] [] []祿

-In 179 He Hai, magistrate of Shanglu, argued that ritual treats fourth-cousin kin who keep separate households as only lightly bound; their mourning ties barely register.
-Yet the partisan ban still muzzled five collateral lines, contradicting canonical teaching and statutory common sense.
+In the second year of Guanghe, the magistrate of Shanglu, He Hai [1], submitted words: "By ritual, cousins once removed dwelling apart with separate property—the grace and duty are already light; the garment kinship is at the [lacuna] end.
+Yet the partisan ban still muzzled five collateral lines, contradicting canonical teaching and statutory common sense."
 [2] The emperor took the point and lifted the ban for everyone beyond the third-cousin circle.
 Note [1]: Shanglu county lay in Wudu, in the area of modern Chengzhou.

 41